Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Group_16_DeepAEG/README.md

 ## Introduction

 ### Background
-Cancer is a disease that affects millions of people worldwide, and there is no single cure for cancer due to the heterogeneity of patients, the diversity of the disease itself, and the uncertainty of drug efficacy.
+Cancer remains a leading cause of death worldwide, and its treatment is severely hindered due to the heterogeneity of patients, the diversity of the disease itself, and the uncertainty of drug efficacy.
 Because of this, it is incredibly difficult to treat resulting in losses worldwide.
-A hopeful solution to this issue is the idea of individualized cancer treatments, in which we can utilize a patient's genotype and their unique drug reactions in order to improve therapeutic effect while reducing drug usage side effects.
-In order to efficiently narrow down treatments for patients and predict drug responses, we can utilize machine learning.
+A hopeful solution to this issue is individualized cancer treatment, in which we can utilize a patient's genotype and their unique drug reactions in order to improve therapeutic effect while reducing drug usage side effects.
+Machine learning can play a pivotal role in easily determining which drugs to test for each patient based on their specific profile.
 ### Limitations of Past Models
-Several models have been proposed, such as simple logistic regression models, SVMs, and more as well as more complicated models like tCNNs(maybe embed links) and DeepTTA.
+Several models have been proposed, such as simple logistic regression models, SVMs, and more as well as more complicated models like [tCNNs](https://computational.cancer.gov/model/twin-convolutional-neural-network-drugs-smiles-format) and [DeepTTA](https://academic.oup.com/bib/article/23/3/bbac100/6554594).
 However, these models face limitations that cause the model to lose vital information during feature learning.
 One example of this is the loss of important molecular structural information such as charge and stereoisomerism due to the nature of the molecular fingerprinting/SMILES that is used to linearly encode drug structure.

 Due to this, graph based approaches gained popularity because the natural structure of drugs can easily be represented using a graph as well as the power of GCNs that can integrate multiple omics features.
-DeepCDR is a popular graph-based model that achieves excellent results compared to traditional models, but its performance is still impeded due to the loss of molecular bond information due to the intricate nature of molecular edge characterization and the constraints that come with updating edges in graph-based systems.
+[DeepCDR](https://academic.oup.com/bioinformatics/article/36/Supplement_2/i911/6055929) is a popular graph-based model that achieves excellent results compared to traditional models, but its performance is still impeded due to the loss of molecular bond information due to the intricate nature of molecular edge characterization and the constraints that come with updating edges in graph-based systems.
 Molecular bonds are as vital as molecular structure, so the loss of this information results in the results of the model taking a huge hit.
 Because of this, it is absolutely necessary to optimize and improve the edge updating fusion algorithm.

 ### The Advantages of DeepAEG
 To overcome the limitations described above, the Zhejiang lab proposed a novel multi-source heterogeneous graph convolutional neural network, also known as DeepAEG.
+This structure is advantageous over other models because of the unique node and edge updating system.
+The hybrid graph CNN is developed by updating both atom (node) embeddings and bond (edge) embeddings simultaneously to retain complete deep drug information, unlike other models that lose vital information in the updating process.
+Next, transformer modules are used at the feature extraction level in order to capture the string-based features underlying the SMILES sequences of the drugs.
+This leads to a more accurate and comprehensive drug representation, leading to better predictions.
+By addressing and improving the shortcomings of previous models, DeepAEG delivers superior predictions of drug reactions and greatly advances the field of individualized cancer treatments.

 ## Procedure